Recently updated on August 19th, 2025 at 03:38 am

 All that partying works up an appetite… But you’ll have no problem eating like a king all day on King’s Day!
 You’ll find tasty treats on every corner with hundreds of street food vendors lining the cities.
 The most famous traditional King’s Day food is tompouce.
 It’s a sweet puff pastry filled with cream and decorated with orange icing on King’s Day.
 You’ll also find plenty of other orange-coloured pastries from cream puffs and petit fours to ‘Oranjekoeken’ (orange cookies).

 And to wash it all down?
-You can toast to King’s Day with Orange Bitter, a bright orange liqueur.
-It was first created in 1620 to celebrate Prince Fredrick Henry’s victories in the Eighty Year’s War.
+You can toast to King’s Day with Oranjebitter (drink), a traditional bright orange liqueur.
+It was first created in 1620 to celebrate Prince Frederick Henry’s victories in the Eighty Years’ War.
 It became popular during the reign of the first William of Orange, and since then, the Dutch use Orange Bitter to toast to the royal family.
+You can find it being sipped across the country as part of the King’s Day toast.

 What is your favourite thing to do for King’s Day in the Netherlands?
 Let us know in the comments below!